 Year Round Application Process for B. Sc.
 Programs

-Regular Students, First Semester’s window closes on 20th July, 2020.
+Regular Students, First Semester’s window closes End of September, 2020.

-Top-up Student program window closes in 27th July, 2020
+Top-up Student program window closes End of January, 2021

 Sandwich Student application closes 21st September, 2020